Low Iron and Endometriosis

-As we know women with endometriosis often suffer from anaemia due to heavy blood loss.
-This article takes a closer look at the effects of low iron and anaemia as you may be thinking your fatigue is purely down to your endometriosis.
-Anaemia is a deficiency of iron in the body.
+As we know women with endometriosis often suffer from anemia due to heavy blood loss.
+This article takes a closer look at the effects of low iron and anemia as you may be thinking your fatigue is purely down to your endometriosis.
+Anemia is a deficiency of iron in the body.
 Iron helps your body replenish red blood cells and a vital role is to transport oxygen to your tissues throughout your body.

 Supplementing for low iron

 Often women with endometriosis have tried iron supplements due to confirmed very low iron (with blood tests) and have found them ineffective.
 Often this can be remedied by taking vitamin C at the same time as iron as vitamin C aids in absorption of iron.

 A gentle and safe way to increase your iron intake is with grass-fed beef liver or Blackstrap Molasses, and you should be able to restore your iron balance within 3 to 4 weeks.

 Those who have had successfully reduced their symptoms by stopping red meat may worry about becoming low in iron, but there are many other sources or iron you can obtain through diet including lentils, beans, leafy vegetables, pumpkin, sesame and hemp seeds, oats, nuts and nut butters especially almonds and cashew nuts.

 The dried herb of thyme also has good levels of iron and thyme has additional benefits for mood and brain health.
 Thyme is a great source of lithium and tryptophan and both can help as mood stabilizers and aid sleep.
 Thyme makes a great tea, especially when added to peppermint.

 If you feel any of the above symptoms that describe iron deficiency, please consult with your doctor before taking any iron supplements.
 A full iron-panel blood test is required to assess your total iron status, which includes: